 Off the Aurlandsfjord, a branch of the larger Sognefjorden in southern Norway, Flåm—and its surrounding area—is a place to stop, gaze and linger.
 There are no traffic lights; instead the village has an easy pastoral rhythm.
-Explore the steep-sided fjords and hike through sweeping valleys and meadows, home to grazing sheep.
+Cruise to Norway and explore the steep-sided fjords and hike through sweeping valleys and meadows, home to grazing sheep.
 See the frozen-in-time churches and architecture and visit traditional farms where geitost or brown goat’s-milk cheese is made.
-There are many ways to take in the majestically beautiful landscapes, some designated UNESCO World Heritage Sites, and many are easily accessible.
-You have only to pick and choose: Embark on a wildlife-spotting cruise through the fjords' narrow passageways or go on a kayaking or cycling excursion that passes by gushing waterfalls.
+In Flåm there are many ways to take in the majestically beautiful landscapes, some designated UNESCO World Heritage Sites, and many are easily accessible.
+There are so many shore excursions to pick and choose: Embark on a wildlife-spotting cruise through the fjords' narrow passageways or go on a kayaking or cycling excursion that passes by gushing waterfalls.
 The Flåm Railway runs on a winding route on sheer slopes that reach up to 863 meters above sea level.
-Or see the area at true Flåm pace, with a simple picnic on the shore.
+Or see the area at true Flåm pace, with a simple picnic on the shore, on a Norway cruise.